 after our Keratoconus patient Steven Holcomb won Gold in 2010

-at Vancouver.
-So if your doctor never heard
+So if your doctor never heard of Holcomb C3-R®,

-frankly your doctor likely is not keeping up with the Keratoconus
+is likely not keeping up with the Keratoconus field.
+Even

 But the good news for you is that YOU did your research

 and you are here now and discovered these revolutionary